#IndiaSupportsCAA: PM Modi launches twitter campaign to clear myths surrounding CAA

 Automated Facial Recognition Software in full swing during anti citizenship bill protests

+Modi on Monday posted a video of spiritual guru Sadhguru Jaggi Vasudev, in support of the law.

+"Do hear this lucid explanation of aspects relating to CAA and more by @SadhguruJV.
+He provides historical context, brilliantly highlights our culture of brotherhood.
+He also calls out the misinformation by vested interest groups. #IndiaSupportsCAA," Modi tweeted.

-Twenty-six people were killed in the protests against the citizenship law and proposed nationwide National Register of Citizens (NRC) that broke out in Uttar Pradesh, Assam and New Delhi.
+Twenty-six people were killed in the protests against the citizenship law and proposed nationwide National Register of Citizens (NRC) that broke out in Uttar Pradesh, Assam, and New Delhi.

-State governments, including Bihar, led by BJP ally JD(U), have opposed implementation of a nation-wide NRC.
+State governments, including Bihar, led by BJP ally JD(U), have opposed the implementation of a nation-wide NRC.